- What is the inception phase in agile?

 There are three main scenarios in which we provide clients with the inception phase:

-- Project from scratch
+Project lifecycle objectives from scratch

 The main deliverables are user stories, use cases, mockups, diagrams with system architecture recommendations, a list with technologies, third-party integrations, and precise estimation of project cost and length.

-- Project prototype without tech specification
+Project prototype without tech specification

-If you have ready-made project design and prototype, you can hire us to shape the technical side of your project, such as system architecture, user stories, and feature lists.
+If you have a ready-made project design and prototype, you can hire us to shape the technical side of your project, such as system architecture, user stories, and feature lists.

 In this case, you will receive technical documentation that will include high-level requirements, use cases, user stories with general user flow, project system architecture diagrams, detailed project cost estimation, and project timeframes.

-- Improvement of a ready-made project
+Improvement of a ready-made project

 We provide a list of system errors and gaps, as well as recommendations on how to fix your project.